checksanjay/ropal/README.md

 # ropal
-A project for job portal, similar to Dice/linkedin features
+A project for job portal, similar to features like Dice/linkedin, employer could find potential candidates using skills, rating, recommendations